solid/authorization-panel/privilege-request-protocol.md

         "x-permission-management-page": "https://alice.example/auth/permission-queue?r=07FE5FA4-A3F1-4F83-A6E4-41220A538BDB&redirect_uri={redirect_uri}"
     }

-The client application determines to present the web-based server management interface to the user.
+The client application determines to present the browser-based server management interface to the user.
 The client opens `https://alice.example/auth/permission-queue?r=07FE5FA4-A3F1-4F83-A6E4-41220A538BDB&redirect_uri=https://other.example/app/page.html%23state%3D3SNflxua6WiOgQmp1YSSg5dPNOpEG0nubd3p3NthHuJb`, which is the `x-permission-management-page` URI with a *`redirect_uri`*